 Art history is the study of the development of artworks in painting, sculpture, drawing, architecture, and other visual arts.
 The history of art spans from the earliest cave drawings to the present.
 The two primary goals of art history are to determine (1) who produced a particular work of art and when, and (2) understand the stylistic approach or school of thought that the artists used to create the piece.

-The style or technique of a particular artist or school or movement.
-It is that ‘thing’ which makes you recognize a particular painting as being by a particular artist before you’re close enough to see a signature or to read the image label.
-A painting style can be the way the paint is handled (such as Pollock) or the brush strokes (such as Van Gogh).
-It can be the way a subject is dealt with, or simply the choice of subject(s).
-It can be the range of colors used, or a particular color that’s used in every painting.
+The style or technique of a particular artist, school, or movement.
+It is that ‘thing’ that makes you recognize a specific painting as being by a particular artist before you’re close enough to see a signature or to read the image label.
+A painting style refers to: (1) the technique or brush strokes used to paint; (2) the subject(s) chosen; (3) the range of colors used in a painting; or (4) a specific color used in every painting.